nevella/alcina/doc/readme.md

 # Welcome to Alcina

-Named for an opera by the baroque composer Georg Friederich Händel, Alcina is an integrated set of software components that collectively implement a "semi-declarative" client/server programming idiom which guides application design towards processing streams .
+Named for an opera by the baroque composer Georg Friederich Händel, Alcina is an integrated set of software components that collectively implement a generative-process, semi-declarative client/server programming idiom which guides application design towards processing streams .

+*Generative-process* - several complex-ish application problems are tackled by Alcina with "generative" algorithms - algorithms that generate later stages of the algorithm during algorithm processing, rather than with up-front (imperative) specification.
+The problems are: UI modelling (Dirndl), rich website modelling (Selection Traversal), document transformation (Selection Traversal) and dependency resolution (Consort).

-Semi-declarative code is an attempt to reconcile the virtues of declarative and imperative programming - the basic philosophy being "declarative for composition" - say, composing a UI from an annotated object tree rather than widget.add methods - "imperative for logic" - falling back on imperative code to resolve more complex logical decisions.
+*Semi-declarative* code is an attempt to reconcile the virtues of declarative and imperative programming - the basic philosophy being "declarative for composition" - say, composing a UI from an annotated object tree rather than widget.add methods - "imperative for logic" - falling back on imperative code to resolve more complex logical decisions.
 This encourages granular programming in certain key areas of the client/server software stack, and helps to minimise code replication, reuse domain logic and maximise (within limits) performance.

 The main components of Alcina are (in no particular order):